datalogics/pdf-rest-api-samples/Java/README.md

-In this directory you will find sample calls to single endpoints presented in Java
+In this directory, you will find sample calls to single endpoints presented in Java.